Wookey-Technologies/kappa/README.rst

 Kappa tries to help you with some of this.
 It creates all IAM policies for you based on the resources you have told it you need to access.
 It creates the IAM execution role for you and associates the policy with it.
-Kappa will zip up the function and any dependencies and upload them to AWS Lambda.
-It also sends test data to the uploaded function and finds the related CloudWatch log stream and displays the log events.
-Finally, it will add the event source to turn your function on.
+Kappa has two options for deploying: zip up the function and any dependencies and upload them to AWS Lambda or refer to the Lambda ImageURI in AWS ECR for a specific function.
+It also provides the ability to test data by invoking the function in either AWS

-If you need to make changes, kappa will allow you to easily update your Lambda function with new code or update your event sources as needed.
+Lambda or in the provided Lambda Container, finding the related CloudWatch log stream, and displaying the log events.
+Finally, it will add the event source to trigger your function.

+Kappa is equipped to make changes to function using the zip method by re- deploying the changed function.
+Changes to Lambda ImageURI's are not handled by Kappa.
+Both methods can easily update event sources as needed.

 Installation
 ============